 Georgetown University is committed to creating an accessible and inclusive environment for pregnant and parenting students.
 Students may request adjustments based on general pregnancy needs or accommodations based on a pregnancy-related complication.
 Specific adjustments will be handled on a case by case basis and will depend on medical need and academic requirements.

-Students seeking a pregnancy adjustment or accommodation should follow the process laid out at: https://titleix.georgetown.edu/student-pregnancy
+Students seeking a pregnancy adjustment or accommodation should follow the process laid out at the Pregnancy Adjustments and Accommodations for Students webpage.